Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 5 ways your work ethic is working against you

 Whenever a person is consumed by any one thing, and that “thing” satisfies at least three of their six human needs, it becomes an addiction.
-Addictions are behaviors that mask pain, stress and feelings of low self esteem, and addiction doesn’t just apply to illegal substances, it applies to everything — even work.
+Addictions are behaviors that mask pain, stress and feelings of low self-esteem don’t just apply to illegal substances.
+Addiction can apply to everything – even work.

-But it doesn’t just affect you; it negatively impacts the life of your family and friends.
-Encompassing yourself in work leaves no room for anyone else in your life.
+If you’re a workaholic, it doesn’t just affect you; it negatively impacts the life of your family and friends.
+Losing yourself in work leaves no room for anyone else in your life.
 Family time is easily forgotten, and everyone must adjust to your schedule.
 Relationships start to crumble and even your physical health can begin to suffer.
 This is when the workaholic has truly gotten out of control.

 It’s easy to think of workaholism as a “good” addiction because it appears that you are getting so much more done.
 But the truth is, you are not any more productive than any other hard worker – in fact, you’re less productive.

-Over time, the consequences of your overzealous work nature will sneak up behind you and take you down.
+Over time, the consequences of your overzealous work nature will sneak up on you and take you down.
 Here is how:

-When staring at the same piece of work for hours on end, it’s easy to start seeing double — and harder to catch mistakes.
+When staring at the same piece of work for hours on end, it’s easy to start seeing double –and harder to catch mistakes.
 Sometimes, you just need to take a step back to see what’s really in front of you.
 But a workaholic won’t do that.
 Their mind tirelessly plows forward, errors and all.
 The problem is, eventually those errors need to be corrected, and that’s how time gets wasted.
 Productivity is not the same as being busy.
 Many workaholics confuse the two and believe that as long as they are filling long hours with work – even if that work is correcting mistakes they’ve made – they are productive members of their organization.

 A workaholic is more prone to fall into some of the biggest time-suck traps at work because they can’t say no and often use their time unwisely.
-Workaholics also tend to miss more days of work than “hard workers”.
-But when they are in the office, their efficiently levels are often lower.
+Workaholics also tend to miss more days of work than “hard workers.”
+Even when they are in the office, their efficiency levels are often lower.
 In fact, it’s reported that employers lose approximately 160 billion per year in productivity from workaholic employees.
 Workaholics tend to think they are being more productive than their more balanced counterparts, but the opposite is actually true.

-So, as you decide whether or not you are willing to solve your workaholic habits, think about this: why do you do it in the first place?
-What internal need are you fulfilling?
+As you decide whether or not you are willing to solve your workaholic habits, think about this: why do you do it in the first place?
+What internal need are you trying to fulfill?
 That is the bigger picture, and only when you figure that out can you start recovering from your workaholism and achieve an extraordinary life.